Pulmonary Advanced Diagnostic Center

 At CHOP, we have adapted nonsurgical diagnostic methods that had been in use for adults and made them safe and available for children.
 Minimally invasive techniques for transbronchial lung and lymph node biopsies under endobronchial ultrasound (EBUS) or computerized tomography (CT) guidance provide a way to gather samples of lung and lymph node tissue without surgical biopsy.
-This allows us to accurately diagnose difficult-to-diagnose infections and autoimmune, genetic and inflammatory disorders in children.
+This allows us to accurately diagnose difficult-to-diagnose infections and autoimmune and inflammatory disorders in children.

 CHOP began performing EBUS-guided transbronchial lung and lymph node biopsies in 2015.
 There are two forms of EBUS advanced technique: